RolaMmss/Projet-Certif-Dev-IA_ViSage/README.md

 python -m venv myenv
 source myenv/bin/activate

 # Install all dependencies
+- pip freeze > requirements.txt    ---> captures the current state of installed packages and their specific versions in a virtual environment

-pip install -r requirements.txt
+- pip install -r requirements.txt  ---> install packages in requirements.txt

 # Run the pytests :